 The principal physical characteristics of the tendons and risers, including the outer dimensions, mass (and added mass), and submerged weight.
 This might be of only minor importance if the water depth is small.
 In large water depths, the fluid inertia and drag forces acting on the tendons and risers might be a significant component of the total force acting on the system.
 The bending stiffness will affect higher modes of response if excited.
 The effects of mechanical damping in the tendons and risers might also be important to the system response.
 Numerical models can be used to determine sensitivity to these parameters.

 The effect on stability due to internal free surfaces.
-For example, during the installation phase there might be a free surface in the ballast compartments that will affect the static stability.
-The effect on dynamic stability will probably be minimal, but should be examined.
+For example, during the installation phase there might be a free surface in the ballast compartments that will affect static stability.
+The effect on dynamic stability will probably be minimal but should be examined.

 The structural stiffness of any components that might affect the responses of the system.
-Such components include the bottom foundation, connections at the upper and lower ends of the tendons and the platform itself.
-Due to the difficulty and expense of scaling down material properties, most small scale platform models are considerably stiffer than the prototype.
+Such components include the bottom foundation, connections at the upper and lower ends of the tendons, and the platform itself.
+Due to the difficulty and expense of scaling down material properties, most small-scale platform models are considerably stiffer than the prototype.
 However, this is not always the case, particularly when instrumentation to measure loads is placed in series with the structural component.
 For example, devices for measuring tension that are attached to the model tendons might significantly reduce their effective axial stiffness, causing erroneous results.

 7.7.4 Types of Tests